NdubuakuMiracle/analysing-customer-churn/README.md

 - Month-to-month contracts have a significantly higher churn rate (46.29%) compared to yearly contracts (6.62%).
 - Contract breakdown:
   - **Month-to-Month**: 51.01%.
-  - **One-Year Contracts**: 26.87%.
+  - **One-Year Contracts**: 22.12%.
-  - **Two-Year Contracts**: 22.12%.
+  - **Two-Year Contracts**: 26.87%.

 ### 4. **Impact of Unlimited Data Plans**
 - Customers with unlimited data plans exhibit higher churn rates (32.11%) compared to those without (16.10%).
 - Unlimited Data Plan Adoption:
-  - Yes: 66.11%.
+  - Yes: 67.21%.
-  - No: 33.64%.
+  - No: 32.79%.

 ### 5. **Churn by Account Length**
-- Longer account durations correlate with lower churn rates, highlighting the importance of customer retention efforts for newer accounts.
+- Longer account durations correlate with lower churn rates, and this shows the importance of customer retention efforts for newer accounts.

 ### 6. **Payment Method and Churn**
 - Churn rate by payment method: